Homological mirror symmetry for the quartic surface: Deformation theory

-for $A = H(\A)$, and this converges to $HH^*(\A,\A)$ under suitable technical assumptions (for instance, if the nonzero terms in the $E_2$ plane are concentrated in a region cut out by $t \leq c_1$, $t \geq c_2 - c_3 s$ for $c_1,c_2$ arbitrary and $c_3 < 1$).
+for $A = H(\A)$, and this converges to $\mathit{HH}^*(\A,\A)$ under suitable technical assumptions (for instance, if the nonzero terms in the $E_2$ plane are concentrated in a region cut out by $t \leq c_1$, $t \geq c_2 - c_3 s$ for $c_1,c_2$ arbitrary and $c_3 < 1$).
 If $\mu_{\A}^d$, $d \geq 3$, is the first nonzero higher order composition, then the first potentially nontrivial differential in the spectral sequence is

-where $[\cdot,\cdot]$ is the Gerstenhaber bracket on $HH^{*+1}(A,A)$, and $m_{\A}^d$ is the order $d$ deformation class.
-Actually, the spectral sequence is a quasi-isomorphism invariant, so that one can study it under the assumption \eqref{eq:mu1zero}.
-Then, either $\A$ is equivalent to the trivial $A_\infty$-structure on $A$ and the spectral sequence degenerates; or else, after using gauge transformations to make as many higher order terms zero as possible, one encounters a nontrivial deformation class $m_{\A}^d$ for some $d>2$.
-In that case, taking the Euler element $\tau \in HH^1(A,A)^0$ given by the derivation which is $k$ times the identity on $A^k$, one finds that
+where $o_{\A}^d$ is \eqref{eq:md-def-class}.
+The spectral sequence is a quasi-isomorphism invariant, so one can study it under the assumption \eqref{eq:mu1zero}.
+Then, either $\A$ is equivalent to the trivial $A_\infty$-structure on $A$ and the spectral sequence degenerates; or else, after using gauge transformations to make as many higher order terms zero as possible, one encounters a nontrivial obstruction class $o_{\A}^d$ for some $d>2$.
+In that case, taking the Euler element $\tau \in \mathit{HH}^1(A,A)^0$ given by the derivation which is $k$ times the identity on $A^k$, one finds that

-By \eqref{eq:bracket-differential}, $\delta_{d-1}$ is nonzero and kills $m_\A^d \in E_{d-1}^{d,2-d} = HH^2(A,A)^{2-d}$.
+By \eqref{eq:bracket-differential}, $\delta_{d-1}$ is nonzero and kills $o_\A^d \in E_{d-1}^{d,2-d} = \mathit{HH}^2(A,A)^{2-d}$.